 There are some theories about the best way to charge a phone, but the first time you should make sure it’s fully charged before you start setting up your phone.
 This way it won’t die mid-way through installing an app, transferring data, or updating the phone’s operating system.

-Do what is necessary to set up your new phone.
+Do what's necessary to set up your new phone.
 Each phone has its own setup process, often including security settings.
 If there are operating system updates for the phone, apply them as well.
+If you have a backup of your old phone available, or you're transferring from phone to phone, the easiest way to set this up is to use a transfer app.
+Read the detailed guide how to transfer data between phones.

 Ideally, operating system updates provide improved security and functionality.
 Hence, it is best to use them always.
 Some phones want to transfer data from your old phone to your new phone.
 While this step can be easily done later, it might be a good idea to postpone it.
 We still don’t know for a hundred percent that the phone is good.